Pop Archives

 The writer credit is to Carl Perkins and his co-writer Howard ‘Curly’ Griffin.
 It is usually described as a reworking or a makeover of Perkins’s Boppin’ The Blues, but the two records played back-to-back reveal nothing in common but their title.
 Lyrically, melodically and structurally, they are different songs.

-Jonathan Sturm, a friend of Blackfeather pianist Paul Wylde, writes at his website: Neither Paul nor the rest of the band could remember the lyric of the old Carl Perkins song, so they wrote their own.
+Jonathan Sturm, a friend of Blackfeather pianist Paul Wylde, wrote in his web journal, Neither Paul nor the rest of the band could remember the lyric of the old Carl Perkins song, so they wrote their own (15 February 2002, archived here).

 Blackfeather seems to have come up with a new song, but generously kept the Perkins-Griffin songwriting credit.